 The set-up is simple enough.
 Yatu (Keisuke Ueda) is on his way to deliver three offerings to a local shrine: An octopus, a squid, and a crab.
 On his way, they are knocked off his bike and into a nearby river.
 Soon after, a trio of Kaiju, an octopus, a squid, and a crab rise and start terrorising Japan.

 The story isn’t done with Yatu, though; he’s soon recruited to join the Seafood Monster Attack Team (SMAT) because he was instrumental in developing Setap-Z, a chemical designed to make animals grow large in an effort to solve a food shortage.

 Is this sounding silly to you?
 Excellent, because it is.
-But’s not all silly.
-As the SMAT starts to fight back chunks of meat begin to fall off the monsters which people then collect and eat.
-Soon there are restaraunts chargine exhorbitant prices for kaiju feasts and people ignoring the danger of, you know, kaiju fighting to try and collect this new commodity.
+But it’s not all silly.
+As the SMAT starts to fight back, chunks of meat fall off the monsters that people then collect and eat.
+Soon there are restaurants charging exorbitant prices for kaiju feasts and people ignoring the danger of, you know, kaiju fighting to try and collect this new commodity.